Skip to main content

 docker-compose up

-1. To confirm Langfuse is connected to your Langflow container, run this command.
-Ensure you've exported LANGFLOW_HOST as a variable in your terminal.
+5. To confirm Langfuse is connected to your Langflow container, run the following command:

 _10